Charles Hartshorne: Dipolar Theism

 3. Divine Perfection

 Hartshorne’s three-fold distinction allows one to appreciate the extent of his divergence from the dominant tradition in philosophical theology which he called “classical theism.”
-We have noted that classical theists, committed to the transcendence of God, were keen on the via negativa: God was placed on one side only of the pairs of contrasts, absolute/relative, infinite/finite, immutable/mutable, impassible/passible, necessary/contingent, and eternal/temporal.
+This article has noted that classical theists, committed to the transcendence of God, were keen on the via negativa: God was placed on one side only of the pairs of contrasts, absolute/relative, infinite/finite, immutable/mutable, impassible/passible, necessary/contingent, and eternal/temporal.
 Hartshorne rejects this as a “monopolar prejudice,” an expression that highlights not only the “monopolar” aspect of classical theism but also the invidious character of the contrasts—the “prejudice”—as applied to God and the creatures.
 Hartshorne speaks instead of God’s dual transcendence.
 God transcends the creatures by being the supreme instance of both sides of the contrasts.
 The distinction between existence and actuality permits a logically coherent doctrine of dual transcendence by distinguishing different aspects of God.
 For example, God is immutable with respect to existence and essence, but mutable with respect to actuality.
 That is to say, God’s existence and essence are always the same, but God’s actual states are constantly being added to with the creative advance of the world.
 Or again, God is both necessary and contingent, but in different respects.
 God’s existence and essence are necessary (that is, could not be otherwise) whereas God’s actuality is contingent (that is, could be otherwise).
 The examples of divine mutability and contingency represent God’s flexibility in being able to respond to every possible change.
 It should now be clear why Hartshorne was making a serious point when he quipped that he believed in twice as much transcendence as was usually found in more traditional forms of theism.

 From time to time, Hartshorne has been characterized as promoting a merely finite deity such as one finds in Mill’s essay Theism.
 Hartshorne’s commitment to the principle of dual transcendence entails that this is mistaken.
 Insofar as God has actual states, God is indeed finite.
 Furthermore, God can be nothing other than finite in this respect.
 God’s actuality is the realization of concrete value in the life of God and every realization of value, whether in God or in any other being, is finite in the sense that it excludes values that could have been achieved.
 For example, from an early age, Mozart’s father set his son on the trajectory of being a musician.
 Apart from this education and training, Mozart might have lived a very different life, as a lawyer, a military leader, or a peasant farmer.
 Each path would have led to a certain value achievement, but each, to a greater or lesser extent, excludes the others.
 In some fashion, God incorporates Mozart’s achievement into the divine life; as the values Mozart did not achieve were not part of his life, no more are they part of God’s.
 To say that God is not finite in this sense is to risk accepting a doctrine according to which God is merely infinite—that is to say, that God excludes whatever is of worth in the enjoyment of a finite realization of value.
 Hartshorne long maintained that the concept of the realization of all possible values is a meaningless ideal.
 God must, therefore, be finite, but not merely so.
 Dual transcendence means, among other things, that God must be infinite in receptive capacity; whatever comes to be, comes to be for God and becomes an everlasting component in God’s memory.
 There must also be in God an inexhaustible or infinite capacity to appreciate the creative advance.
 In addition, Hartshorne allowed that God is actually infinite in the sense that there was never a time when God did not exist and that God is omniscient with respect to this past life.
 Hartshorne was quick to add that this form of infinity is not the realization of all possible values, for the actually infinite life of God could have been different in as many ways (an infinite number) as the creative advance itself could have been different.